jefmenegazzo/mpu-i2c-drivers/README.md

 # Roadmap

 This project is currently under development, according to the following roadmap.
+Along with the source code libraries, wikis will also be created that provide comprehensive support documentation for configuring RPi, I2C, VNC, SSH, and other related topics.

 | Language | MPU-9250 | MPU-9150 | MPU-6500 | MPU-6050 |
 | --- | --- | --- | --- | --- |